S4r4h-O/segment-anything-annotator.fix/README.md

 # Fork to fix the dependecies conflicts

 I suggest using [uv](https://github.com/astral-sh/uv) as python package manager.
-The requirements.txt to avoid dependecies is the following, using python 3.10.12:
+The requirements.txt to avoid conflicts is the following, using python 3.10.12:

 | Package                 | Version     |
 |-------------------------|-------------|